danieljsmarda/BodyTweets/README.md

 # BodyTweets

 Welcome!
-This repository contains the relevant code for the paper "BodyTweets: Foundations for Social Media Analysis of Body-Based Language".
+This repository contains the code for the paper "BodyTweets: Foundations for Social Media Analysis of Body-Based Language".
 This was a thesis paper for the MSc in Data Science at EPFL in Lausanne, Switzerland.
 The project collects and discusses a custom dataset of (text-based, not image-based) body shaming on Twitter.
 It geolocates these Tweets using user-string based geolocation, then assesses emotion content using the HuggingFace [DeepMoji](https://github.com/bfelbo/DeepMoji) tool and correlates these emotion measurements to demographic data taken from the [American Community Survey](https://www.census.gov/programs-surveys/acs).

 For the paper, see [report.pdf](report.pdf).
 Regarding code, the bulk of the data acquisition and processing scripts can be found in the [tweets_code](tweets_code) directory.
 In separate files, this directory contains Python code for: